GMAT PREPARATION

-As you might know, the GMAT is one of the criteria students need to apply for an MBA program.
-This flexible standardized test can be attempted five times a year.
+The GMAT (Focus Edition) is a management-focused standardized test that is widely recognized as an admissions criterion for MBA programs.
+This computer-adaptive assessment can be attempted five times a year.
 While it may be tempting to schedule the examination as per one’s professional and personal commitments, it is pertinent to remember that B-Schools require much more from applicants than just a suitable GMAT score.

-As such admissions criteria would include completing an online application, providing reference letters from current and previous employers, essays and other documents as well.
-Most students will apply to as many as four or five B-Schools.
-This aspect complicates the process as many Colleges have overlapping deadlines.
+As such admissions criteria to B-Schools include completing an online application, providing reference letters from current and previous employers, essays and other documents in addition to the GMAT score.
+Most students will apply to as many as four or five B-Schools, which might have overlapping deadlines.
 Since the purpose of attempting the GMAT is to get admission into a B-School, we must remember that the actual application will require just as much, if not more, effort than the GMAT.

 With that in mind, remember to: